- International Programs

 Graduate School: At Home or Abroad?

 Is the continuation of your academic career your next step?
-If you're thinking about going to graduate school, your first two steps should be to talk to your academic adviser and pay a visit to your campus career center.
-They will help you to learn how to identify programs that match your interests and goals and get you started in the application process.
+If you're thinking about going to graduate school, your first two steps should be to talk to your academic adviser and visit your campus career center.
+They will help you to learn how to identify programs that match your interests and goals and get you started with the application process.

 If you're thinking about going to graduate school abroad, there are several things to consider in the application process.
 First of all, pinpoint what you want to study.
 Next, determine which schools offer the best programs.
 (This is where your faculty adviser can be of particular assistance.)
 How will you finance your studies?
 U.S. federal aid and loans may not be available for all programs overseas.
 Whatever you decide, you'll first have to deal with taking the entry exams, which are offered every few months.
 These tests may not be required by schools overseas, but it is still a good idea to take them now while your schooling is fresh, just in case your plans change to include a graduate program in the U.S. To find out when your particular test is being offered, stop by Career Services.
 Also, the Princeton Review keeps an excellent Web site with information on graduate school exams.